-Question group Question no. Question Response options Therapy (continued) 16 Treatment received 23 Advising on self-management Healthy lifestyle patient groups Making referrals to other healthcare professionals Signposting patients to other healthcare providers, sectors or settings Supporting those with commonly presenting side effects and rehabilitation needs Delivering interventions that require knowledge and experience of the effects of cancer treatment Delivering specialist interventions for patients having radical surgery or combinations of treatments Delivering specialist interventions for patients with advanced diseases, complex palliative and end of life care issues Delivering specialist interventions to patients with severe functional and cognitive impairment Delivering specialist interventions to patients with severe functional and cognitive impairment Supporting families of carers of your patients Other (free text) 17 Receiving non- cancer related rehabilitation for another issue?
-24 Yes No Unknown 18 Number of visits- one to one (free text) 19 Number of visits- group (free text) 20 Discharge Status - Treatment complete?
+Question Question Question Response options group no. Tuestas Therapy (continued) 16 Treatment received Advising on self-management Healthy lifestyle patient groups Making referrals to other healthcare professionals Signposting patients to other healthcare providers, sectors or settings Supporting those with commonly presenting side effects and rehabilitation needs Delivering interventions that require knowledge and experience of the effects of cancer treatment Delivering specialist interventions for patients having radical surgery or combinations of treatments Delivering specialist interventions for patients with advanced diseases, complex palliative and end of life care issues Delivering specialist interventions to patients with severe functional and cognitive impairment Delivering specialist interventions to patients with severe functional and cognitive impairment Supporting families of carers of your patients Other (free text) 17 Receiving non- cancer related rehabilitation for another issue?
+Yes No Unknown 18 Number of visits- one to one (free text) 19 Number of visits- group (free text) 20 Discharge Status - Treatment complete?
 Yes No 21 Discharge Status - Onward referral?
-24 Yes (add detail as free text) No
+Yes (add detail as free text) No

-23 It should be included in the instructions that when the service provider is unsure how to categorise the treatment, they can select other and write a fitting description.
-This will aid during the pilot to determine which category choices should be added or amended
+&lt;sup>23 It should be included in the instructions that when the service provider is unsure how to categorise the treatment, they can select other and write a fitting description.
+This will aid during the pilot to determine which category choices should be added or amended It needs to be decided if a free text field is allowed to capture additional information.
+The risk with free text fields

-24 It needs to be decided if a free text field is allowed to capture additional information.
+&lt;sup>24 It needs to be decided if a free text field is allowed to capture additional information.
 The risk with free text fields is that they require additional analysis to capture meaning in the data.